JeremiahKaren/35percent.github.io/_posts/2020-02-08-biscuit-factory-is-back.md

 ![](http://35percent.org/img/biscuitoutputs.png)

-What the hell is the Mayor doing?
+Cllr Johnson Situ, Southwark's regeneration boss [said](https://www.theguardian.com/money/2018/oct/26/grosvenor-1bn-bermondsey-build-to-rent-project-in-jeopardy-duke-of-westminster-property-group) about the previous application:_"With over 10,000 people on our housing waiting list it is very disappointing to see such a little amount of social or genuinely affordable housing in this application.
+As it stands, we are still a long way from agreeing a scheme that meets the council’s policies."_

+The scheme is still 240 social rented homes away from meeting the council's policies so why has Cllr Situ now dropped his opposition to the scheme and what the hell is the Mayor doing?
 Mayor cited Southwark's failure to meet housing targets; justifiable, but his concern is headline figures, hopes that no-one will notice what kind of aff/h.
 Need for social housing (Southwark table, ward indices); Mayor's pre-election promises on social housing.
 Tradeable commodity.
 Mayor likes - institutional finance.